MA Chinese and Linguistics

 On campus

-When you are on campus, you can expect to spend most of your time in the University of Edinburgh's Central Area - in class, in the library, in the lab, or in one of the University’s many social spaces.
+When you are on campus, you can expect to spend most of your time in the University of Edinburgh's Central Area - in class, in the library, in the lab, or in one of the University’s many social and support spaces.

 The Central Area is located on the edge of Edinburgh's historic Old Town, surrounded by lots of green space.